apache/spark/docs/mllib-guide.md

 MLlib is a Spark implementation of some common machine learning (ML) functionality, as well associated tests and data generators.
-MLlib currently supports four common types of machine learning problem settings, namely, binary classification, regression, clustering and collaborative filtering, as well as an underlying gradient descent optimization primitive.
+MLlib currently supports four common types of machine learning problem settings, namely classification, regression, clustering and collaborative filtering, as well as an underlying gradient descent optimization primitive and several linear algebra methods.

 # Available Methods
 The following links provide a detailed explanation of the methods and usage examples for each of them: